AYakiii/a-share-quant-data-platform/README.md

 A research-oriented A-share systematic trading framework built around a modular pipeline:

-**Data → Panel → Feature → Signal → Backtest → Diagnostics → Constraints**
+Data → Panel → Feature → Signal → Backtest → Diagnostics → Constraints

-This project focuses on **daily-frequency / low-frequency research workflows**, not production live trading.
+This project focuses on daily-frequency / low-frequency research workflows, not production live trading.

 ---

 ## Overview

-This repository started from an A-share data engineering pipeline and was extended into a research-oriented trading system with the following layers:
+This repository started from an A-share data engineering pipeline and was extended into a research-oriented trading system.

 ### Data Layer
 - AkShare-based ingestion